 As stated, the Starbucks Mission is “ To inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.

-For an American corporate culture, this is one of the most actionable and relatable mission statements we have seen.
+For an American corporate culture, this is one of the most actionable and relatable mission statements I have seen.

 It provides connection on a much deeper level than to just “sell great coffee”.
 Everyone’s doing that, aren’t they?